yakasi-chennakesava/yakasi-chennakesava/README.md

 ### 🌟 Featured Projects
 🧩 **JDBC CRUD Application**
 🔹 Java-based application for database operations using JDBC
-🔹 Implemented Create, Read, Update & Delete features

 🧩 **E-Commerce Website (UI)**
-🔹 Built using HTML & CSS
+🔹 Built using HTML & CSS with responsive design
-🔹 Responsive product layout and clean design

 🧩 **ARM Processor on FPGA**
-🔹 Designed using Verilog HDL
+🔹 Designed and implemented using Verilog HDL
-🔹 Implemented core processor modules

 ---